shieldgenerator7/Ersatzica/World/MagicItems.md

 #### Ship of Thesius

 The boots can be taken apart (and they do get taken apart by Ersatzica).
-Each piece contains a part of Retriyoan’s essence.
+Each piece contains a part of Pantrinome’s essence.
 If each piece could individually satisfy the requirements, they could each on their own provide the same effect that the whole boot does.
 However, because most pieces can’t be worn and/or latched on their own, they do not satisfy the requirements in order to activate the effect.
 The gears can’t be worn (no, wearing it like a button doesn’t count), nor can they be latched.
 The mouth of the boot can be worn, but it can’t be latched by itself (tho you could install a separate set of latches on it to satisfy this requirement).
 The latches can be latched, but can’t be worn (tho you could install them on a separate set of boots to satisfy this requirement).

 So yes, you could ship of thesius the Boots of Retriyoan.
 However, I dislike the idea of doing so.